qconrad/intellistar-emulator/README.md

 5. Press F11 for fullscreen

 ## Features
 Most of core animation and logic has been replicated included severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.
-Some things are still missing such as most icons, 7-day forecast, and narrations.
+Some things are still missing such as most icons and the narrations.